 All translated materials related to the COVID-19 pandemic are available here.

 Download a list of useful external COVID-19 resources here.

 On this page we would like to share what the team at Foundation North is doing to ensure our mahi can, and will, continue as we all deal with the fast-changing COVID-19 situation.

-- we will not be attending any in-person external meetings
+- in Alert Level 1 our staff will be attending in-person external meetings

 Foundation North will: